 We are media makers, researchers, and software developers who create open tools and visualizations, generate and host open data, and support open learning scholarship related to social media, global media activism, with a focus on Middle Eastern languages.

-Leading an innovative form of humanities-based inquiry that explores digital media through critically and theoretically informed collaborative design practices, UCSB Film and Media Studies Professors Laila Shereen Sakr and Alenda Chang established Wireframe digital media studio in 2017.
+Leading an innovative form of humanities-based inquiry that explores digital media through critically and theoretically informed collaborative design practices, UCSB Film and Media Studies Professors Laila Shereen Sakr and Alenda Chang established Wireframe Studio in 2017.

 See a full list of publications here